Mark Lindstrom

-Mark Da Silva Lindström (born 22 January 1996) is a Swedish footballer who plays as a defender for Pittsburgh Riverhounds in the USL Championship.
+Mark Da Silva Lindström (born 22 January 1996) is a Swedish footballer who plays as a defender for IK Sätra.

 Career

 Youth, college and amateur

 Lindström played at various levels with the youth teams at Gefle IF, before opting to play college soccer at the University of North Carolina Wilmington in the United States in 2016.
 He had also appeared on the bench for the senior team in Allsvenskan on three occasions.
 During his time with the Seahawks, Lindström made 68 appearances and scored 2 goals, as well as being named CAA All-Rookie Team in his first year.

 While at college, Lindström also played in the USL League Two for OKC Energy U23, Cincinnati Dutch Lions and Brazos Valley Cavalry.

 Professional

 On 16 January 2020, Lindström signed with USL Championship side Pittsburgh Riverhounds.
 He made his professional debut on 15 August 2020, appearing as a 73rd-minute substitute during a 1–0 loss to Indy Eleven.